Dealing with Difficult Parents

 Teachers and administrators are more likely to be effective when there is an alliance between the school and the student’s parent or guardian.
 Over the past 20 years, that alliance has weakened and in many cases has broken.
 The result is parents/guardians who have a hostile, even adversarial attitude toward the school.

-- The parent of the child who has been diagnosed with a psychiatric disorder.
-This parent is likely to say something like “My son can’t help it, he has Asperger’s.”
-The psychiatric diagnosis is used as an excuse for bad behavior.
+• The parent of the child who has been diagnosed with a psychiatric disorder.
+This parent is likely to say something like “My son can’t help it, he is on the spectrum.”
+The parent is using the psychiatric diagnosis as an excuse for bad behavior.

-I share strategies specific to each kind of difficult parent, strategies which change parents’ attitudes and restore the alliance.
+I share strategies specific to each kind of difficult parent, strategies which change parents’ attitudes and restore the alliance, including detailed scripts, including exactly what to say to which parent.